rocky-linux/documentation/docs/guides/security/generating_ssl_keys_lets_encrypt.md

 Let's Encrypt SSL certificates are yet another option for securing your web site with an SSL.
 Once installed, the system provides automatic renewal of certificates and will encrypt traffic to your web site.

-It should be noted that Let's Encrypt certificates are used for standard DV (Domain Validation) certificates.
-They cannot be used for OV (Organization Validation) or EV (Extended Validation) certificates.
+Let's Encrypt certificates are for standard DV (Domain Validation) certificates.
+Using them for OV (Organization Validation) or EV (Extended Validation) certificates is not possible.